andrew-gresyk/HFSM2/README.md

 #define S(s) struct s

 using FSM = M::PeerRoot<
+                // initial state
+                S(Off),
-                // sub-machine region with a head state and..
+                // sub-machine region with a head state (On) and and 3 sub-states M::Composite<S(On),
-                M::Composite<S(On),
-                    // ..
-3 sub-states
-                    S(Red),
+                    // initial state of the region, will be activated with the it S(Red),
                     S(Yellow),
                     S(Green)
-				>,
-                S(Off)
+                >
             >;

 #undef S